doc4d/4d-web-studio/docs/design-webforms/components.md

 When you select some text in the Text component, additional actions are proposed in its [tooltip](#tooltip):

 - **Style buttons**: Applies style to the selected text: Bold, Italic, Underline, Strikethrough
-- **Toggle DataSource**: Allows you to insert a text bound to a datasource.
+- **Toggle DataSource**: Allows you to display the contents of a datasource as a text.
 It means that the text contents is defined dynamically by the datasource value.
-For example, it can be an object property, in which case the property value is used as the text.
+In **Text** you can insert a placeholder to display on the canvas, and in **Datasource** the datasource path (for example, "employer.name").
+In an [iterative component](#iterative-components), use the `$This` keyword.
 ![alt-text](img/toogle-datasource.png)
 - **Toggle Link**: Allows you to insert a text label bound to an hypertext link.
-Select Open in a new tab if you want that the link be opened a new browser tab.
+Select **Open in a new tab** if you want that the link be opened a new browser tab.
 The link can be a static **URL** or a dynamic value based upon a **datasource**.
 For example, if the datasource is an object property, the property value is used as the URL.
 ![alt-text](img/toogle-link.png)